-Our paper builds on two streams of literature, i.e., market discipline and the pass-through of market rates.
+The impact of bank-specific variables on the price of deposits is generally studied in the market discipline literature.
 Market discipline refers to the process in which debtholders, such as depositors, require higher returns when the probability increases that they incur losses in case of, for example, a bank default.
-In general, bank risk and the deposit rate are positively related (e.g., Park and Peristiani, 1998; Mondschean and Opiela, 1999; Martinez Peria and Schmukler, 2001; Demircüç-Kunt and Huizinga,
+In general, bank risk and the deposit rate are positively related (e.g., Park and Peristiani 1998; Mondschean and Opiela 1999; Martinez Peria and Schmukler 2001; Demirgüç-Kunt and Huizinga 2004; Imai 2006; Murata and Hori 2006;